Spanish–Portuguese War (1776–1777): Spanish response

 The response of the Spanish King Charles III was swift.
 There was little fear that Portugal's old ally, the British, would come to its aid, as they were fully occupied by the American Revolutionary War.

-King Charles III promoted Governor Pedro Antonio de Cevallos to Viceroy of the Río de la Plata and gave him the leadership of the expedition.
-Cevallos had already proven his ability to organise and command military forces in the First Cevallos expedition (1762–1763), when he had conquered Colonia del Sacramento and had marched deep into Portuguese territory before the peace settlement returned most of the territory that he had conquered.
+King Charles III promoted Governor Pedro de Cevallos to Viceroy of the Río de la Plata and gave him the leadership of the expedition.
+Cevallos had already proven his ability to effectively organise and command military forces in the First Cevallos expedition (1762–1763), when he had conquered Colonia del Sacramento and had marched deep into Portuguese territory before the peace settlement returned most of the territory that he had conquered.

 Cevallos was in Spain and personally organised the expedition from Cádiz.
 He had 9,000 men, and a fleet of six warships (Poderoso, 70 guns, Santiago la América, 64, San Dámaso, 70, Septentrión, 64, Monarca, 68, and San José, 70), six frigates, a number of smaller ships and a hundred transport ships at his disposal.
 The commander of the fleet was Francisco Javier Everardo Tilly y García de Paredes, marqués de Casa Tilly.
 The fleet left Cádiz on 20 November, arrived in South America on 18 February 1777 and captured several Portuguese ships on the way.

 There they encountered the Portuguese fleet of Robert MacDouall, which was much smaller and managed to escape.

 Cevallos decided to take the island of Santa Catarina as his northern base on 23 February.
 When the Portuguese saw the formidable Spanish fleet disembark its troops, the garrison fled to the mainland without firing a shot.
 On 20 March, Cevallos sailed towards his second target, Rio Grande de São Pedro, but the fleet was dispersed by a storm and had to return to Montevideo.

 There, he split up his forces and sailed with all the artillery to Colonia de Sacramento and besieged the Portuguese on May 23.
 The town capitulated on June 3.

 The rest of the fleet was sent to check the fleet of MacDouall, which was still a menace to be counted with.
 In fact, the fleet surprised and captured the lone San Agustín and renamed the ship Santo Agostinho.
 The new captain, who also played an important role in capturing the ship, was an Englishman in Portuguese service, Arthur Phillip, who later founded Port Jackson (Sydney).

 On July 26 the frigate Santa Clara was shipwrecked on the Banco Inglés, killing 92 people.

 After taking Sacramento, Cevallos marched towards Rio Grande de São Pedro and joined forces with the troops of Juan José Vertiz in Santa Teresa but was ordered to turn back as peace negotiations had started.